patrickpichler/going-minimal/talk.md

 how to further harden your services.

 The most impactful change you should make is, to not run your applications as the root user.
-If an attacker maanges to escape the container, by running as root in the container, they will have root outside of the container.
+If an attacker manges to escape the container, by running as root in the container, they will have root outside of the container.
 This is not universally true, as rootless container runtimes exists, but all in all, creating a dedicated user for your app in the image is the preferred way.